olson-sean-k/wax/README.md

 assert!(!glob.has_root());
 ```

-Regardless of platform or operating system, globs always use the same format.
-In
+Regardless of platform or operating system, globs always use the same format and
-particular, Forward slash `/` is **always** the path separator and back slashes
+are distinct from paths.
+In particular, forward slash `/` is **always** the path
-`\` are forbidden (back slash is used for escape sequences, but the literal
+separator and back slashes `\` are forbidden (back slash is used for escape
-sequence `\\` is not supported).
-This means that it is impossible to represent
+sequences, but the literal sequence `\\` is not supported).
+This means that it
-`\` in nominal path components, but this character is generally forbidden as
+is impossible to represent `\` in nominal path components, but this character is
-such and its disuse avoids confusion.
+generally forbidden as such and its disuse avoids confusion.

 Globs enforce various rules regarding meta-characters, patterns, and component
 boundaries (separators and [tree wildcards](#wildcards)) that reject [nonsense